 Energy Solutions That Work For Remote Communities.

-CTCG is a neutral, not-for-profit organization consisting of public and private sector partners who are dedicated to developing and deploying clean energy solutions within remote communities in British Columbia.
+CTCG is a neutral, not-for-profit organization consisting of public and private sector partners who are dedicated to developing and deploying clean technology solutions within remote communities in British Columbia.

 Mr. Manson is CEO of DC Grid Development Corp., which he founded in 2015 as a vehicle to advance the adoption of cutting edge technologies which exemplify the best in energy efficiency, clean tech, and sustainable renewable energy generation, transmission and storage.